muriloboratto/AI-university-assignments/README.md

 |:---                           |:---
 | The basics concepts of using a perceptron neural network using Intel® Python  | Node, topology with augmented vectors, training algorithm, and convergence theorem.
 Hands-on using Intel Python and Intel Extension for Scikit-learn.
 | The basics concepts of using a neural network | Multilayer perceptron network architecture.
 The backpropagation algorithm.
 Hands-on using Intel Python and PyTorch.
-| Search algorithms    | Genetic algorithms, Bayesian classification, ant colony optimization algorithm, exercises using Intel SigOpt.
+| Bio-inspired algorithms    | Genetic algorithms, particle swarm optimization, ant colony optimization algorithm, exercises using Intel SigOpt.
 | HPC and  simulations | Performance metrics for validating the developed application.

 >**Note**: The `README.md` included with each sample provides build instructions for all supported operating system.
 For samples run in Jupyter Notebooks, you might need to install or configure additional frameworks or package managers if you do not already have them on your system.